airblade/stimulus-datepicker/README.md

 <sup>*</sup> The corresponding date in the adjacent month depends on `data-datepicker-month-jump-value`:

-- `"absolute"`: the corresponding date is the same date, e.g. 7th;
+- `"dayOfMonth"`: the corresponding date is the same date, e.g. 7th;
-- `"relative"`: the corresponding date is the same day of the week, four weeks earlier/later.
+- `"dayOfWeek"`: the corresponding date is the same day of the week, four weeks earlier/later.

 ## Intellectual Property